Service-BP-Dev-Team/Lazy-service-implementation/README.md

 # Notion of lazy/incremental service

 Basically, a 'lazy' service is a service that processes lazily its inputs ( as their values are needed in the service execution) and return incrementally its outputs (as their computation finish).
-This implies that a lazy service is capable of producing and output as soon as the subset of the inputs it depends on are available, regardless of the values of other inputs.
-By doing so, such service are suitable for higher distributive environment where the computation is performed over internet with multiples inputs sources, corresponding themselves as outputs of other ongoing services.
+This implies that a lazy service is capable of producing and output as soon as the subset of the inputs it depends on are available, regardless of the avaibility of other inputs.
+By doing so, such services are suitable for higher distributive environment where the computation is performed over internet with multiples inputs sources, corresponding themselves as outputs of other ongoing services.
 Besides they allows to easily combine user activities and machine activities in service execution.
 In this manner, user skill can be easily automated in a composite lazy service which is obtained by combining automated program and  user interactions.
 A typical form of a lazy service looks  like :

-**ServiceName**( inputs ) < outputs > = {
+**ServiceName**( inputs ) ⟨ outputs ⟩ = {

 var = *ordinaryFunction* ( inputs ) ;
-**subService** ( inputs ) < outputs >;
+**subService** ( inputs ) ⟨ outputs ⟩;
 varU = *userActivity* ( inputs );
 ...
 }

- Stating that the composite service being defined is composed of a set of ordinary computations (for instance Rest, SOAP, BPEL, Open API services, or even compiled procedure of genaral purpose languages such as JAVA, C, C++); a set of sub lazy services and a set of executions implying user activities.
+ Stating that the composite service being defined is composed of a set of ordinary computations (for instance Rest, SOAP, BPEL, Open API services, or even compiled procedure of general purpose languages such as JAVA, C, C++); a set of sub lazy services and a set of executions implying user activities.
 From an implementation viewpoint, ordinary functions and user activities can be handled by call to features of pre-compiled or existing programms.

  # Running Example
  To better explain the behavior of a lazy service, let's play with the small example of course enrollment in a competitive computer science school.